-to loading, the as-cast shrinkage specimens at 75° F exhibited very little shrinkage strain during the entire creep (loaded) and recovery (unloaded) period (Fig 6a).
-Therefore, an attempt was made to develop a shrinkage curve by extrapolating the shrinkage strain-time relationship prior to about 383 days after casting and assuming that essentially no additional moisture was lost (Fig 11).
+increase significantly at about that time.
+In the portion of the experiment devoted to the evaluation of the creep behavior of concrete cured 90 days prior to loading, the as-cast shrinkage specimens at 75°F exhibited very little shrinkage strain during the entire creep (loaded) and recovery (unloaded) period (Fig 6a).
+Therefore, a shrinkage curve was constructed by extrapolating the shrinkage strain-time relationship prior to about 400 days after casting and assuming that essentially no additional moisture was lost (Fig 11).